Prostitution in Kenya: Prostitution and health

 with the Kenyan Tourism Police's full knowledge.
-They do not want to discourage the hundreds of thousands of tourists from coming to Kenya's coast, regardless of the damage it does to young Kenyans.
+They do not want to discourage tourists from coming to Kenya's coast, regardless of the damage it does to young Kenyans.

 Sex trafficking

 Kenya is a source, transit, and destination country for men, women, and children subjected to sex trafficking.
 Boys were increasingly subjected to trafficking.
 Girls and boys are exploited in commercial sex throughout Kenya, including in sex tourism in Nairobi, Kisumu, and on the coast, particularly in informal settlements; at times, their exploitation is facilitated by family members.
 Children are also exploited in sex trafficking by people working in khat (a mild narcotic) cultivation areas, near gold mines in western Kenya, by truck drivers along major highways, and by fishermen on Lake Victoria.
 Kenyans are recruited by legal or illegal employment agencies or voluntarily migrate to Europe, the United States, Southeast Asia, and the Middle East, particularly Saudi Arabia, Lebanon, Kuwait, Qatar, the UAE, and Oman, in search of employment, where at times they are exploited in massage parlours and brothels.
 Reports allege gay and bisexual Kenyan men are deceptively recruited from universities with promises of overseas jobs, but are forced into prostitution in Qatar and UAE.
 Kenyan women are subjected to forced prostitution in Thailand by Ugandan and Nigerian traffickers.

 Some children in Dadaab and Kakuma refugee camps may be subjected to sex trafficking.
 Children from East Africa and South Sudan are subjected to sex trafficking in Kenya.
 Trucks transporting goods from Kenya to Somalia returned to Kenya with girls and women subsequently exploited in brothels in Nairobi or Mombasa.
 Nepalese and Indian women recruited to work in mujra dance clubs in Nairobi and Mombasa face debt bondage, which they are forced to pay off by dancing and forced prostitution.

 The United States Department of State Office to Monitor and Combat Trafficking in Persons ranks Kenya as a 'Tier 2' country.